 The SPCA of Northern Nevada is proud to welcome Jill Vacchina Dobbs, J.D. as our new Executive Director.
 Jill was born and raised in Reno, NV.
 She graduated with honors from UC-Santa Barbara, worked in the financial services industry, and graduated cum laude from Gonzaga Law School.
 After graduation, she moved to Truckee, CA where she primarily practiced transactional and nonprofit law.

 For the last 10 years, Jill served on the Humane Society of Truckee-Tahoe’s (HSTT) board of directors, with 6 years as Board President.
 During that time that animal welfare organization blossomed, increasing adoptions over 200%, with tremendous growth in other program areas as well.
 She cherished her time with HSTT and considers it a leading organization.
 She looks forward to applying her skills to help the SPCA continue to grow and improve our Adoption Center operations.
 She will help the SPCA create innovative programs to address the underlying causes of shelter overpopulation while unifying our region through a love of companion animals.

 “As individuals, we have the ability to affect positive change every day.
 I get to exploit that ability and work hard every day to advocate and fundraise for homeless pets and work with passion-driven people.”
 She has already noticed that at the SPCA “there is a strong commitment to developing a culture adhering to our values: compassion, integrity, respect, excellence, gratitude, creativity, education and collaboration.”

 Sean relocated to the Tahoe Basin in 2009 after 27 years in Southern California.
 He spent 20 years in the financial services sector, both in the mortgage and insurance industries and in 1998, Sean turned his attention to the non-profit world.
 He has been the Donor Relations Director for the Community Environmental Council in Santa Barbara, and served as the Executive Director of the Ventura County Junior Golf Association and founded The First Tee Ventura County.
-After moving to Incline Village, he was the Development and Administrative Director at Lake Tahoe School.
+After moving to Incline Village, he was the Development Director at Lake Tahoe School.